Ihsan Abbas: Life

 Abbas was often at the center of intellectual life wherever he was living, and camaraderie with his colleagues was an important part of his life.
 Abbas was an avid participant in the cafe gatherings of Naguib Mahfouz in Cairo during the 1950s and 1960s.
 In the midst of the Lebanese Civil War in 1981, perhaps the primary intellectual activity in Beirut which continued despite the conflict was a weekly meeting of intellectuals and academics at Abbas' house.

+In 1980 he received the prestigious King Faisal Prize in Arabic Language and Literature from the King Faisal Foundation with the citation:

+Professor Ihsan Abbas was awarded the prize for his valuable contributions in the Arabic literary field, especially in the contemporary Arabic poetry studies, which is represented in: enriching contemporary Arabic literary studies and innovative research, the merger between the Arabic heritage and foreign languages literature, which assisted in embracing literary studies between different languages-literatures, the conformity and connection between biographies and poetry production of Al-Sai’ab, the precise mindfulness for details in biographies and their literary correspondents in poetry production, and the achievement of creation that is linked to authenticity, which provided him with well-formed perspectives, projection excellency, and the amusement of comparison; besides his language skills, his clear expression, and his methodology and commitment.

-Abbas died in Amman, Jordan on January 29, 2003, at the age of 82 after a prolonged illness.
+Abbas died in Amman, Jordan on July 30, 2003, at the age of 82 after a prolonged illness.
 On December 14, 2005, a day-long seminar was held at Birzeit University in Birzeit in honor of and to discuss Abbas' lifetime achievements and contributions to the fields of Arabic and Islamic studies; attendees included visiting scholars from Hebron University, Bethlehem University and An-Najah National University.

 Views

 Abbas was a critic of the focus on the North–South divide, emphasizing improvement of quality of life in the Third World rather than conflict between the north and the south.
 Abbas was also distinguished as a Palestinian figure who defended contributions to Arabic and Islamic studies by Israeli scholarship, on one occasion reacting angrily to when a student claimed that Israeli academia was unable to master the Arabic language, a claim that Abbas found to be racist.

 Abbas, like most other historians of Arab literature, held the view that classical biography and autobiography in the Arabic language tended to reduce the subject to a type rather than an individual.
 He also echoed the sentiment that in Arabic poetry, the description of the city as a genre and the details of urban life revealed the writer's ideological biases.
 Abbas was also a defender of Kahlil Gibran's maligned Al-Mawakib, considering it a measuring stick for the literature produced by the Arabic renaissance in the United States.